This is what we have planned for you* – be prepared to be inspired!

 Day 1 – Arrival in Linlithgow (by Edinburgh)

-Arrival at hotel in Linlithgow.
-Welcome reception and dinner at the award winning Champany Inn.
+Arrival in Linlithgow.
+Welcome reception and dinner at our hotel, the award winning Champany Inn.
 Introduction to the tour.
 After dinner we have a special treat for you: storyteller Robert Howat will breathe life into tales from Jacobite times and he will, of course, be dressed in full Jacobite plaid outfit.

 Day 2 – Linlithgow, Union Canal & Muiravonside

 Linlithgow is home to Linlithgow Palace (Wentworth Prison in Outlander and birthplace of Mary Queen of Scots in real life), overlooking Linlithgow Loch.
-After a visit to the small but very interesting Linlithgow Museum we will have time to spend sketching at the loch and peel (i.e. the area around the palace).
+We start the day with a bookbinding workshop led by Edinburgh bookbinder Cassandra Baron.
+In this session Cass will guide you through the processes of making three books using different techniques: an Accordion Fold book, Japanese Stab Bound book and an Exposed Long Stitch leather journal.
+The venue for the workshop is at the small but very interesting Linlithgow Museum.
 After lunch we’ll head to the Canal Basin to take a boat ride on the Union Canal to Muiravonside Country Park, which lent its backdrop to the dramatic Battle of Prestonpans and doubled both as a British encampment and the English countryside.

-After breakfast we’ll travel to Glasgow by train for a half day bookbinding class at a traditional workshop in the city’s West End.
-DAD Bookbinders are the official manufacturers of book props for the Outlander series.
-In the afternoon we will explore Glasgow’s West End, including Glasgow University, established in 1451 and the 4th oldest university in the English-speaking world.
+After breakfast we’ll travel to Glasgow by train.
+We will explore some of the city’s gems, including Glasgow University, established in 1451 and the 4th oldest university in the English-speaking world.
 It doubled as Harvard University in Outlander.
 The nearby Kelvingrove Park became Boston Park where Claire often took walks.
-Possible overnight stay in Glasgow (tbc soon).
+You’ll also have time to do a bit of exploring at your own leisure.

 Day 4 – Ayrshire